 3 rounds of 30 seconds per exercise, 30 seconds rest/transition/extracredit

-- Leg raises from the ground (always your back into the ground!)
+- Leg raises from the ground (always press your back into the ground!)

-- Bridging practice (hip or full - at your safe ability)
+- Bridging practice (hip bridges or full bridges – at your safe ability)

-- throws - your choice of up-downs or alternating up-downs
+- Battling Rope throws – your choice of up-downs or alternating up-downs

-Then it wastime - with some extra wrist drills ( and handstands.... you know how it is!).
-I hope these ideas might inspire you to come up with a blended workout - let me know if you do!
+Then it was joint mobility time – with some extra wrist drills (bridging and handstands…. you know how it is!).
+I hope these ideas might inspire you to come up with a blended workout – let me know if you do!